govuk-one-login/mobile-ios-coordination/README.md

 `TabCoordinator` is usable within a tab bar hierarchy to open a child modally.

+`TabCoordinatorV2` is usable within a tab bar hierarchy to open a child modally, with the addition of a delegate to alert when the child tab has been selected.

 `NavigationCoordinator` is usable within a navigation hierarchy to open a child inline, it should also act as the navigation controller delegate.

 ### `ParentCoordinator` types can present `ChildCoordinator` types, when sub-flows are needed.